dedis/cothority/byzcoin/README.md

 [ByzCoin Paper](https://eprint.iacr.org/2017/406).

 ## Transaction collection and View Change
+Transactions can be submitted by end-users to any conode in the roster for the Skipchain that is holding the ByzCoin.

 Since `VersionRollup`, the transaction collection and view change request have been changed.
 The leader does not request new transactions anymore,